Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a new lead form on a Facebook Page, returns the form_id, and is mutating and reversible.
-This distinguishes it from sibling tools like get, list, update, and duplicate.
+The description clearly states the tool creates a new lead form on a Facebook Page and returns the form_id.
+This specific verb+resource combination distinguishes it from sibling tools like get, list, update, and duplicate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.